 - i.
 No one is entitled to interrupt or obstruct the proceedings of the Council or its committees.
-In general it is best to stop an interruption at once before the habit spreads to the rest of the audience; and though he will naturally not wish to be rude, the Chairman should cut an interrupter short, and if good humour and conciliation fail to produce silence he may have to warn him that he will be turned out if he does it again; if the warning is ignored it should be resolved, without discussion, that the interrupter be excluded, and if he fails to leave he should be removed by force.
+In general it is best to stop an interruption at once before the habit spreads to the rest of the audience; and though they will naturally not wish to be rude, the Chairman should cut an interrupter short, and if good humour and conciliation fail to produce silence they may have to warn the interrupter that they will be turned out if they do it again; if the warning is ignored it should be resolved, without discussion, that the interrupter be excluded, and if they fail to leave they should be removed by force.
 Care should be taken to use no more force than necessary.
-It is not essential to call the police, but maybe necessary. - ii.
+It is not essential to call the police, but may be necessary. - ii.
 The Chairman should never argue or allow argument with an interrupter.
 If the public becomes disorderly it may eventually be necessary to close the meeting or to adjourn to a more private place.
 It is, however, illegal to decide to exclude the public from any future meeting.
 The press is in a privileged position inasmuch as its representatives must so far as possible be given facilities for taking their reports.